anbox-cloud/discourse-docs/howto/manage/web-dashboard.md

 To access the dashboard, go to `https://<your-machine-address>/`.

-[note type="information" status="Note"]The dashboard uses self-signed certificates.
-You might see a warning from your browser and have to accept the certificates manually.[/note]
+The dashboard uses self-signed certificates.
+You might see a warning from your browser and have to accept the certificates manually.

 ### Granting access